I DON’T HAVE SICKLE CELL, BUT MY LOVED ONE DOES. WHAT CAN I DO TO OFFER SUPPORT?

 Keep OXBRYTA and all medicines out of the reach of children.

-Oxbryta is a registered trademark of Global Blood Therapeutics, Inc. All other trademarks, registered or unregistered, are the property of their respective owners.
+Oxbryta is a registered trademark, and GBT Source and GBT Source Solutions are trademarks of Global Blood Therapeutics, Inc. All other trademarks are the property of their respective owners.